Home » Blog » Bakers Dozen Common Seo Mistakes

 Search Engine Optimization is simple easy and something that can be done in minutes.
 This is oh so far from the truth yet others believe is possible because they read or hear about the latest "trick" to "beat the system".
 This can work for a short time (days, weeks or even months).
 The result is you move up super-fast and achieve nirvana on the search engines with little to no effort.
 So what's wrong with that?
 Like all good things in life to maintain and grow you need to work for it to better yourself.
 Our personal opinion is that black hat techniques we feel are for people that cheat to get to the top and we actually have proof of people using those techniques.
 It works for some but for the majority it doesn't work and when it does work it's only for a short period of time.
 Any legitimate SEO provider will automatically tell you that we don't and won't support these techniques.
 We've had to "fire" two clients ourselves for clients who agreed to not use these techniques (it is part of our contracts for web hosting as well as search engine optimization) and we found out that they were.

 One client it took us eight months to achieve a top three rank on page one of Google, Bing and Yahoo.
-The phrase was a simple and a short phrase of "Valparaiso xyz" (xyz is used here to keep their information private).
-Based on they sold xyz in Valparaiso it was a perfect phrase and something most people would type in.
+The phrase was a simple and a short phrase of "Cullman xyz" (xyz is used here to keep their information private).
+Based on they sold xyz in Cullman it was a perfect phrase and something most people would type in.
 We kept their page updated with the latest BBQ information with stories and detailed menus of what they sold with pictures to further enhance their rankings.
 They rose to the top at a slow and steady pace.
 They started on page 5 for the phrase when we started their search engine optimization and were on page four at the time we took them over.
 Each month they typically moved up a couple of positions.
 Some months they went down a spot but overall we were on a very positive upward movement.
 Then they wanted more and what we call a "slick salesman" came in and promised even more and better results and they took it as they wanted to grow faster than they already were (and who can blame them).
 After a few weeks we started to see they were dropping a few spots.
 That isn't uncommon as the search engines change algorithms constantly and we knew this was just another change and we needed to adjust our effort to help them maintain their phrases they wanted.
 We added more information about the subject matter that was credible and beneficial for their patrons.
 They continued to drop and we started to talk with them as things were starting to drop fast.
 As we talked with them they let it slip they hired a person to rebrand and remarket the company.
 Once we found that out our relationship quickly ended as we started to dig into what was being done and how.
 We found out the techniques that were used were "grey hat" (a collection of both good and bad techniques) as well as solid "black hat" techniques.
 The person wasn't trying to mess with the number one spots that we achieved but on totally new keyword phrases.
 These black hat techniques though after a month started to lower all the good rankings as well as the search engines saw the "new" strategy as against the recommended best practices for success.
 Today (as of this blog post) the client can't be found on any of the top six pages (now on page 7) for any of the terms they used to be on page one and were on page five when we original took their website over.
 This is truly a harsh example, especially for the one client, but a valuable lesson for everyone else that these techniques can, and often will, hurt your business.

 Guarantees